lightningames/p2porderbook/README.md

-# bitcoin p2p orderbook as a telegram bot
+## bitcoin p2p orderbook

-A simple bot with sat to fiat conversions and ticker features
+A simple telegram bot with sat to fiat conversions and ticker features.
+Add to any chatroom and let people post their p2p bid/asks which will be broadcast every 12 hrs.

 Features:
 - admin controls (done)